q16marvin/nodebb-plugin-who-read-it/README.md

 # NodeBB who read it

-This plugin adds the users currently browsing a topic into the api return
+This plugins show "who read current topic and when"

 ## Installation